asarabia21/API_testing/twitter/README.md

 Run TwttrAPI.py with the following caveats:

-Free plan only allows for 100 requests a month under the "Scraping & Searching" Category Any get request is limited to the first 20 responses in any list and can't be modified with a free account
+Free plan only allows for 100 requests a month under the "Scraping & Searching" Category.
+Any get request is limited to the first 20 responses in any list and can't be modified with a free account